The Secret To Loving Your Work with Bruce Daisley | E66

 Episode Recap

-The conversation touches on how childhood experiences and early trauma influence high achievers.
-Many elite performers unconsciously carry patterns from their past that drive perfectionism, fear of failure, or difficulty setting boundaries.
-Understanding these patterns becomes crucial for developing healthier relationships with work and achievement.
+The episode also explores how childhood experiences and trauma shape the behavior of high achievers and elite performers.
+Many successful people unknowingly carry patterns from their past that make them prone to perfectionism, overwork, and difficulty setting boundaries.
+Understanding these patterns is crucial for sustainable success.

 Notable Quotes